makersacademy/rps-challenge/README.md

 This project is being developed in a BDD approach and therefore the domain design below will emerge as it develops, the classes identified in the process are:

 - Player - Responsible for allowing a player to make a move
+- AutoPlayer - Responsible for randomly creating a move
 - Game - Responsible for processing the result